Mother Tongue

 The Mother Tongue Programme – Not a Foreign Language Course

 The purpose of the programme is to provide the opportunity for all students to develop appropriate skills in their mother tongue according to their age level.
 The Mother Tongue Programme is not a foreign language course.
-Therefore children should be fluent speakers of a language that is spoken at home by at least one parent.
-The school may determine if a particular student meets the requirements to join a Mother Tongue class.
+Therefore, children should be proficient in a language, often one which is spoken at home by at least one parent.
+To make a best-fit placement based on each student’s language profile, the school may determine if a particular student meets the requirements to join a Mother Tongue class.

-Please see Mother Tongue information for the Middle Years Programme and the Diploma Programme below.
+Please see the Mother Tongue information for the Middle Years Programme and the Diploma Programme below.

 MOTHER TONGUE AND THE MIDDLE YEARS (GRADES 6-10)

-• The student takes Mother Tongue lessons during the Language Acquisition (Foreign Language) timetabled slot instead of a foreign language.
+• The student takes Mother Tongue lessons during the Language Acquisition (Foreign Language) timetabled period instead of a foreign language with a recognized teacher/tutor of the school’s choosing.

 • The student studies Mother Tongue after school with a recognized teacher/tutor of the school’s choosing as part of the school’s after school program.